fetzsav/fetzverse/content/posts/pimping-linux.md

 chmod +x setup.sh
 ./setup.sh
 {{< /highlight >}}
 Run through the installer script.
 You can pick Bitmap or Standard versions, it is up to you.
-We will come back to configure Polybar later.
-In the meantime, let's go ahead and set everything else up.

 ### i3
 After i3 finishes installing, you should be able to select it as your desktop environment from your login screen (check the bottom right or left of the screen).
-Before logging into i3, let's make sure our configuration is set properly and that we know how to use it. i3's configuration file can be found in the following location:
+Before logging into i3, let's make sure our configuration is set properly and that we know the basics. i3's configuration file can be found in the following location:
 {{< highlight go "linenos=table,linenostart=1" >}}
 ~/.config/i3/config
 {{< /highlight >}}